Fidi/Server-Status/README.md

 How to use...
 ---
-Simply add ServerStatus to your autostart script, define a path where the output files can be stored and enjoy.
+To compile the code run "make install clean".

+Then just add serverstatus to your autostart programs (e.g. on FreeBSD you can add "serverstatus_enable=YES" to the rc.conf file.

-Based on your operation system you might need to adjust some of the commands to make them work.
+Based on your operation system you might need to adjust some of the commands in serverstatus.conf to make them work.